micro-nova/AmpliPi/README.md

 # AmpliPi Home Audio System
-AmpliPi is a multi room/zone home audio controller and amplifier made for whole house audio systems with many zones.
-It can play 4 different audio streams or sources to one or many zones, all of which are configurable in real-time using the self-hosted AmpliPi Web App or its underlying REST API.
-It is expandable to 36 zones using AmpliPi Zone Expanders.
+AmpliPi™ is a multi room/zone home audio controller and amplifier made for whole house audio systems with many zones.
+It can play up to 4 simultaneous audio streams (Pandora, Spotify, AirPlay, etc) or sources (RCA inputs), each routed to one or many zones, all of which are configurable in real-time using the self-hosted AmpliPi Web App or its underlying REST API.
+It is expandable up to 36 zones using AmpliPi Zone Expanders.

-The AmpliPi design is entirely open source, from the software, to the firmware, to the hardware.
+The AmpliPi design is entirely open source, from the software, to the firmware, to the schematics.
 The REST API and Web App are written in Python and run on a Raspberry Pi 3+ Compute Module.
 The firmware, which provides the low level volume control and zone configuration, is written in C and configured by the Python API over I2C.
-All of the internal circuitry and PCBs are open hardware as well and come with full schematics.
+All of the internal circuitry comes with full schematics (avaiable in this repo).

+The system is self-hosted on the Raspberry Pi and is privacy-centric.
+By design, AmpiPi doesn’t listen to you or spy on you — it just plays your audio!
+The way it should be.
+An internet connection is only needed for some external streaming sources, such as Pandora.
+The Python application running on the Pi hosts a mobile-friendly website and REST API used to control the system.
+The website is built on top of the REST API.

 ## Web interface
 AmpliPi hosts a mobile first web app that can control the system from any PC or mobile phone on the local network.
 It was designed around the idea that each of the 4 audio sources could be controlled individually by separate people in the house.
 Each of the audio sources’ controls are in their own tab at the top of the app.